-- Like all Medicare health plans, we cover everything that Original Medicare covers.
+Like all Medicare health plans, we cover everything that Original Medicare covers.
 For some of these benefits, you pay more in our plan than you would in Original Medicare.
 For others, you pay less.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2023 handbook.
+(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2024 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you. - If Medicare adds coverage for any services during 2023, either Medicare or our plan will cover those services.
+TTY users should call 1-877-486-2048.)

-• If you are within our plan's 1-month period of deemed continued eligibility, we will continue to provide all plan-covered benefits, and your cost sharing amounts do not change during this period.
+- For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you. - If Medicare adds coverage for any services during 2024, either Medicare or our plan will cover those services. - If you are within our plan's 1-month period of deemed continued eligibility, we will continue to provide all plan-covered benefits, and your cost sharing amounts do not change during this period.

-Important Benefit Information for Enrollees with Certain Chronic Conditions
+Important Benefit Information for Enrollees with Chronic Conditions

-- If you are diagnosed by a plan provider with the following chronic condition identified below and meet certain medical criteria, you may be eligible for other targeted supplemental benefits: - AIDS-related neuropathy - Please go to the "Help with Certain Chronic Conditions" row in the below Medical Benefits Chart for further detail.
+- If you are diagnosed with the following chronic condition identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill. - AIDS-related neuropathy - Your provider will need to diagnose this condition in order to refer you for benefits that help alleviate the symptoms from AIDS-related neuropathy - Please go to the Special Supplemental Benefits for the Chronically Ill row in the below Medical Benefits Chart for further detail.